elixir-cloud-aai/mock-DRS/README.md

           sha256
           sha512
 ```
-all other objects involved can be found in the [modified DRS specification] as well as the [original
+All other objects involved can be found in the [modified DRS specification] as well as the [original
-DRS specifications](mock_drs/specs/schema.data_repository_service.cd0186f.openapi.yaml)
+DRS specifications](mock_drs/specs/schema.data_repository_service.cd0186f.openapi.yaml), A minor
+modification that needs to be made to the schema to allow the bravado models to validate the model
+is the date-time is commented out to allow passing all formats at the moment.

 [DRS-cli] can be used to update the task info parameters.